 This is a major, award winning academic survey of post-war architecture by building type, something that has never been attempted as a book before.

 Dr Elain Harwood, is a Senior Investigator with Historic England.
 Elain was recently awarded the Society of Architectural Historians of Great Britain's most prestigious award, the Alice Davis Hithcock Medallion, for Space, Hope and Brutalism: English Architecture 1945-75 (published by Yale University Press in 2015) and the prize was presented to Dr Harwood by Professor Maurice Howard, President of the SAHGB, at the Courtauld Institute, London, on 17th October.

-Pete Herring, Historic England Head of Historic Places South and West said:
+Pete Herring, former Historic England Head of Historic Places South and West said:

 This monumental and authoritative book, sweepingly comprehensive and also minutely detailed when necessary, is engagingly written and beautifully illustrated by James O Davies’ sumptuous photographs.
 It is a culmination of decades of work by Elain on all aspects of post-war architecture and design, all aspects of post-war life – public and private housing, schools, universities, hospitals, industry, commerce, administration, communications, leisure, worship and culture.